 - Quality of your research - Thoughtful writing - Keen analysis Your paper should include the following break-down: SECTION 1: Is Washington Broken?
-Assess the state of politics in our nation's capital & the relationship between the political parties and Executive-Legislative branches of government SECTION 2: How did we reach this point?
+Assess the state of politics in our nation's capital & the relationship between the political parties and Executive-Legislative branches of government, especially as we enter the 2020 election cycle for US President & Congress.
+SECTION 2: How did we reach this point?
 Why is it so hard to achieve bipartisan agreement on any of the major issues and what led to this point in American politics?
-What role has 'opinion journalism' and tribal media politics played in our country's current political discourse (Provide historical context to this section) SECTION 3: Editorial Summary (This is a chance to write your own essay on YOUR personal observations of what you learned this semester and how you would change the system.
-Be sure to include notes from class guests/ lectures and topics in this section) 4.)
-QUARTER EXAM 20 POINTS Short Essay, Multiple choice and short answer exam based on the material from the Fall Quarter.
-THURSDAY, November 21st
+What role has 'opinion journalism' and tribal media politics played in our country's current political discourse (Provide historical context to this section) SECTION 3: Editorial Summary (This is a chance to write your own essay on YOUR personal observations of what you learned this quarter and how you would change the system.
+Be sure to include notes from class guests/ lectures and topics in this section)